hhoke/blog/reading_is_not_sexy.md

 Reading is of romantic consequence, of course.
 It opens up worlds of possibilities, settings and opportunities to love and be loved, as would any shared interest.
 Perhaps it makes sense to say that dance, or reading, or fishing is romantic.
+But let's not fetishize away the ecstasy of sensual enjoyment into a medical device of wire and glass.
+Let us not mistake brand compatibility for a romance of character, nor the setting for the scene.

-It's still not sexy.
-Girls with glasses are not, with apologies to listicle writers, so sexy.
+Girls with glasses are not, with apologies to listicle writer #1, so sexy.
 To books, and to glasses and nose rings will be ascribed what a beautiful person can make of them.

-In a nutshell: "17 hot girls wearing glasses" is the proper construction.
+In a nutshell: "Girls with glasses are so sexy (25 pics)" confuses the focus of attention for the source and cause of an experience, and "17 hot girls wearing glasses" is the proper construction.